d6lts/htmLawed/readme.txt

 Then administer your Drupal website to enable the module.

-If the htmLawed library that has been installed through the Libraries Drupal module, then the htmLawed module will use that library.
+Note that if the htmLawed PHP library has been installed through the Libraries Drupal module, then the htmLawed module will use that library, and not the library in the htmLawed module's 'htmLawed' sub-directory.

 USAGE
 ====================================